 NACD Director's Handbook on Cyber-Risk Oversight

-In brief: Cybersecurity is a significant enterprise-wide strategy and risk issue that affects virtually all levels of an organization’s operating activities.
+In brief: Cybersecurity is now a major strategic and enterprise risk matter that affects how companies operate, innovate and create value.
 Several characteristics combine to make the nature of the threat especially formidable: its complexity and speed of evolution; the potential for significant financial, competitive, and reputational damage; and the fact that total protection is an unrealistic objective.

 How directors can use this resource: